Breast Augmentation Introduction

 If a woman has asymmetrical breasts, breast augmentation may help in creating a more symmetrical, aesthetic look.
 If size is an issue, one breast implant may be a slightly different size than the contralateral implant.
 Sometimes breast augmentation is performed on one breast and breast augmentation and lift, breast lift alone, or even breast reduction is performed on the opposite breast simultaneously.

-What is the “profile” of an implant?
+What is the “profile” of a breast implant?

 There are a few profiles of implants: low, moderate, moderate-plus and high.
 High profile implants project farther than moderate profile implants and are narrower in circumference.
 Moderate profile implants are wider in shape and do not project as far.
 The moderate-plus profile falls in the middle of the two.
 Choosing a profile that fits your body and frame is important.
 Board certified plastic surgeon Dr. Kim will help you decide which option is best for you.